 Hip pain involves any pain in or around the hip joint.
 In fact, you may not feel pain from your hip directly over the hip area.
 Instead, you might feel it in your groin or pain in your thigh or knee.
 However, hip pain may be caused by problems in the bones or cartilage of your hip, such as:

-Older people, especially those suffering from osteoporosis, can fracture their hips often.
+Those suffering from osteoporosis, especially the elderly, fracture their hips often.
 In fact, a hip fracture is a common occurrence during simple daily activities.
-Surgery is required for hip fractures.
+Surgery is required for a hip fracture.

-Overusing the hip muscles can results in small tears, although strains can happen in the lower back after quick turning, twisting or pulling of the spinal column muscles.
-Tendons are the tissues that connect muscles to hipbones and joints, and inflammation of the tendons can occur from frequent strenuous activity.
-Bursae are fluid-filled sacs that cushion the bones, tendons, and muscles near the joints and bursitis is the painful inflammation of these sacs.
+Overusing the hip muscles can result in small tears.
+Although strains can happen in the lower back after quick turning, twisting, or pulling.
+Tendons are the tissues that connect muscles to hip bones and joints.
+Inflammation of the tendons occurs from frequent strenuous activity.
+Bursae are fluid-filled sacs that cushion the bones, tendons, and muscles near the joints.
+And bursitis is the painful inflammation of these sacs.

 Also, see: Immediate Treatment for a Back Muscle Strain